supershaneski/openai-whisper-api/README.md

 - [Speech to Text API](https://platform.openai.com/docs/guides/speech-to-text), OpenAI speech to text API based on the state-of-the-art open source large-v2 `Whisper` model.

-  **Please note that this app will need an `OpenAI account` since we will be accessing API endpoint and will need a working `API key`.**
+  You will need an `OpenAI API key` to use this API endpoint.

-  If you have not yet done so, upon signing up you will be given `$18 in free credit that can be used during your first 3 months`.
+  If you have not yet done so, upon signing up an OpenAI account, you will be given `$18 in free credit that can be used during your first 3 months`.
 Visit the [OpenAI website](https://platform.openai.com/) for more details.

-  If you want to try `Whisper` without using the API endpoint, please check [openai-whisper](https://github.com/supershaneski/openai-whisper) project.
+- [Whisper Python module](https://github.com/openai/whisper), python module to use whisper without using the API endpoint.

+  Install this if you do not have OpenAI account/API key or you do not want to use the `whisper API`.
+See the [installation procedure](#installing-whisper-python-module) below.

 - [Form-Data](https://github.com/form-data/form-data#readme), library to create readable `multipart/form-data` streams. `Whisper API` currently only has python and curl implementations.
 Since [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) does not exist inside `route handler` so we need an alternative.